FrankC01/pysui/doc/source/intro.rst

 The Client
 ----------

-| All **pysui** SDK usage starts with the creation of a HTTPS client.
-It's job is handling all
-| the interactions between itself and the SUI blockchain via the SUI RPC API.
+All **pysui** SDK usage commonly starts with the creation of one or more SuiClients.
+Their job is handling the interactions between itself and the SUI blockchain via the SUI RPC API.

 **pysui** SDK includes synchronous and asynchronous clients for interacting with SUI RPC API and an asynchronous client for subscriptions.